MeanderingProgrammer/render-markdown.nvim/README.md

     -- components.
 Individual components can be enabled for other modes.
 Remaining modes will be -- unaffected by this plugin.
     render_modes = { 'n', 'c', 't' },
-    -- Maximum file size (in MB) that this plugin will attempt to render.
-    -- File larger than this will effectively be ignored. max_file_size = 10.0,
     -- Milliseconds that must pass before updating marks, updates occur.
     -- within the context of the visible window, not the entire buffer. debounce = 100,